 A lot of gardeners add red wigglers, the composting worm, to their outdoor compost piles once the season arrives.
-This not only speeds the composting process but add the benefits of worm castings to the final product.
+This not only speeds up the composting process but adds the benefits of worm castings to the final product.

 Most fun is to make your own castings at home.
 Composting your own kitchen scraps, thus keeping them out of the landfill or sewage system (for those of us with disposals) is a small reward in a project that gives you a great soil amendment as well as a fascinating science lesson not necessarily just for kids.

-What to feed them?
 Along with fruit and vegetable peelings, worms will feast on grains, breads, and cereals; coffee grounds complete with unbleached coffee filters, and tea bags.
 Don’t give them meat products or dairy or cooking oils.
-For that you need a Bokashi composting system.
+For that, you need a Bokashi composting system.
 And never add pet waste to your worm bin.

 You’ll need at least a thousand worms in your bin (depending on its size; check manufacturer’s recommendation).
 Most sources suggest a pound of worms to a pound of organic material.
 Make sure your worms don’t run out of fresh organic material to consume.